solygambas/react-projects/design-system/README.md

 - setting up Storybook to build and catalog design system components.
 - collaborating with continuous integration and visual review on Chromatic.
 - testing design system appearance, functionality, and accessibility.
-- driving design system adoption with documentation.
+- driving design system adoption with MDX documentation.
+- packaging and importing a design system into other apps.

 Based on [Design Systems for Developers tutorial](https://storybook.js.org/tutorials/design-systems-for-developers/) (2022).